bexxmodd/RustDocNotes/notes_chapter5-9.md

 # 6. Enums and Pattern Matching

-Enums allow you to define a type by enumerating its possitble variants.
+Enums allow you to define a type by enumerating its possible variants.

-## 6.1 Definint an Enum
+## 6.1 Defining an Enum
-let's for example define `enum` for ip address, one with 4 digit and one with 6 digits:
+lets, for example, define `enum` for ip address, one with 4 digits and one with 6 digits:
 ```bash
 enum IpAddrKind {
     V4,